jgcybersolutions/Marconi-Law-Firm-Network/README.md

 Documentation.

-They're all pieces of the same puzzle.
+Everything depends on everything else.

+And that's honestly what made this project fun.

 ---

-# 🚀 If I Came Back Tomorrow...
+# 🚀 If I Built Version 2...

-I'd definitely level this project up with:
+I'd definitely challenge myself to add:

 ⬜ Group Policy

-⬜ PowerShell automation

 ⬜ DNS

 ⬜ DHCP

+⬜ PowerShell Automation

 ⬜ Microsoft Entra ID

 ⬜ Hybrid Identity

-⬜ Multi Factor Authentication
+⬜ Multi-Factor Authentication

-I like looking back at projects because it's a good way to see how much I've grown.
+One of my favorite parts about technology is realizing there's always another level to learn.

 ---

-# 📁 What's Inside

-📄 Full Project Report

-🎥 Video Walkthrough

-📸 Screenshots

-🗺️ Network Diagram

----

-# Thanks for checking it out.
+# 👋 Thanks for stopping by.

-This is one of the first projects in my cybersecurity portfolio, and it's definitely not the last.
+This is one of the first projects in my cybersecurity portfolio.

+It won't be the last.

-Every project teaches me something new, and I'm excited to keep building.
+Every project teaches me something new, and each one gets me one step closer to my goal of becoming an Identity & Access Management Analyst.

-If you have feedback, I'd genuinely love to hear it.
+If you made it all the way to the bottom...

+Thanks for checking out something I genuinely enjoyed building.